 CHILD OF AMERICA GALA

-Our Keynote Speaker will be Tarik A. Brooks, Vice President, Office of the Chairman of Combs Enterprises.
+Our Keynote Speaker was Tarik A. Brooks, Vice President, Office of the Chairman of Combs Enterprises.
 Mr. Brooks oversees the team that directly supports Chairman Sean “Diddy” Combs who received Carver’s Child of America award last year, and he serves as the primary interface across the Combs Enterprises companies and new business opportunities.
 Prior to Combs Enterprises, Tarik was the COO for the Account Management and Trading department at Bridgewater Associates.
 Mr. Brooks is a graduate of Howard University and Harvard Business School and he serves on the Carver Board Development Committee.

 In her fourth year as Principal, Tracey School has gone from one of the lowest achieving schools in the district to one of the highest performing.
 Tracey Elementary School was one of only 14 in Connecticut to earn the “Distinction” moniker this year for both high performance and high growth in ELA and Math, for all students and for high needs students as a separate category.
 Character.org, a national advocate and leader for character education based in Washington DC, also recently named Tracey a 2019 Connecticut School of Character.
+Shortly after the gala Character.org named Tracey a National School of Character.

 Since 2017, Carver conducts an after school enrichment program for 5th grade students attending Tracey Elementary School and provides a Summer Transition Program for these students who enter West Rocks Middle School in the fall.